datopia/pixyll/_drafts/hitchhiker.md

 <div class="center diag" style="width: 100%">
 <img src="/images/hh_insert1.png">
 <br/>
-<span class="small">Figure 3: A small Hitchhiker Tree</span>
+<span class="small">Figure 3: A small Hitchhiker Tree.</span>
 </div>

-In _Figure 3_ you can see a small HH tree, containing the data nodes 0-12.
+In _Figure 3_ you can see a small HH tree, containing the keys 0-12.
 Note how a few of the elements remain in the append logs (0, 11, 12, 13) --- let's walk through the insertion of further elements to develop our intuitions around  how the append logs are flushed down the tree.